 Insects are interesting creatures - not everybody likes them, much less wish to be near them, but few can deny that they are, in a certain way, beautiful and stunning.
 Many people love catching insects as a hobby, whereas others catch insects out of necessity - usually to get rid of the bugs hiding in the corners of your room.

 Whether you’re doing it for sport or for indoor hygiene, you’ll need something to catch your insects with ease.
-And that’s where insect nets come in - designed to catch critters without hurting them, these nets are a great way to have fun outdoors.
+And that’s where insect nets come in - designed to catch critters without hurting them, these fine mesh butterfly nets are a great way to have fun outdoors.

 Insect nets are a must-have for anybody who wants to catch little critters outdoors.
+Kids, in fact love catching flies with butterfly nets during summer days.
 Many insects have their own way of escaping, and it can be difficult for some people to catch insects without nets.
-Even if you have hand-eye coordination and reflexes, catching the insect with your hands can be dangerous for both you and the insect, which is why nets are almost always the way to go.
-Here’s what you should look for when buying an insect net.
+Even if you have hand-eye coordination and reflexes, catching the insect with your hands can be dangerous for both you and the insect, which is why net bags are almost always the way to go.
+Here’s what you should look for when buying insect net bags.

 What Is an Insect Net?

-An insect net is a net that’s designed specifically to catch insects.
-Features of insect nets include a light frame to facilitate fast reflexes, a long body for improved reach, and a thin yet durable net to catch insects without injuring them.
+An insect sweep net is a net that’s designed specifically to catch insects.
+Features of fine mesh nets include a light frame to facilitate fast reflexes, a long body for improved reach, and a thin yet durable aerial net to catch insects without injuring them.
+Depending on the type of insects and their habitats, there are aerial nets and aquatic nets.
+Aerial nets are commonly used to collect flying insects like bees, mayflies, dragonflies, butterflies, moths, true flies, and wasps.
+Aquatic nets, on the other hand, are mostly D-style nets that have heavy-duty net bags for collecting aquatic insects.

 Why Do You Need Insect Net?

-Here’s why you’ll definitely need an insect net.
+Here’s why you’ll definitely need an insect sweep net, which are also known as butterfly nets.

 Best way to catch insects

-If your goal is to catch insects, then you’ll definitely need at least one net to catch them with.
+If your goal is to catch aerial insects, then you’ll definitely need aerial nets to catch them with.
 Catching insects with your bare hands can be very difficult and physically exhausting.
 And even if you somehow do manage to catch one barehanded, the chances of injuring you or it when you catch the insect is too high of a risk to take.
-Insect nets are designed to keep insects safe and uninjured when you catch them, making them the ideal tool for insect catching.
+Insect sweep nets like butterfly nets are designed for catching butterflies with delicate wings while keeping them safe and uninjured when you catch them.

 Even if you may have the reflexes to catch bugs and the control to keep them safe without injury, there’s still one problem - what if you don’t like bugs?
 Don’t worry, you’re not alone.
 Many people despise looking at, much less touching, many different types of bugs, such as cockroaches, spiders, and the like.
 Catching with your hands would probably be impossible for you even if you had the reflexes simply because of fear.

-But fortunately, with an insect net, you don’t have to worry about that.
-The net is large enough to allow you to catch pretty much any insect imaginable, and as long as you know how to use it, you can catch and release the bug outside without being inches near it.
+But fortunately, with an insect sweep net, you don’t have to worry about that.
+The aerial nets are large enough to allow you to catch pretty much any insect imaginable, and as long as you know how to use them, you can catch and release the bug outside without being inches near it.
+You can even opt for sweep nets that easily collect insects from grass, brush, or crops, in one sweep action.

-Insect nets aren’t just for insects, despite the name.
-Many insect nets boast tough enough materials that they can catch small fish and tadpoles by the lake without getting damaged.
+Insect sweep nets aren’t just for insects, despite the name.
+Many insect sweep net bags boast tough enough materials that they can catch small fish and tadpoles by the lake without getting damaged.
 Not all fish can be caught in this manner, mind you, but many nets do have the durability to be able to should the occasion arise.
+Such type of nets are called aquatic nets that come with longer handles.
 It’s also worth noting that you can use the net to grab pretty much anything from a distance, so if you’re feeling a little lazy you can grab something with your net instead of moving to get it.

-Here’s what you need to consider when getting an insect net.
+Here’s what you need to consider when getting an insect sweep net.

-In contrast, smaller nets are great if you’re confident in your accuracy.
-Over time, you may have picked up some tricks in catching insects, or maybe you developed muscle memory to make catching easier.
-Either way, smaller nets would be a better choice for experienced catchers, though this also varies from person to person.
+In contrast, smaller butterfly nets are great if you’re confident in your accuracy.
+Over time, you may have picked up some tricks in catching butterflies, or maybe you developed the muscle memory to make catching easier.
+Either way, smaller butterfly nets would be a better choice for experienced catchers, though this also varies from person to person.

 When it comes to the frame of the net, you’ll want something that can take a few hits without getting damaged.
 Many insect net manufacturers already use a good choice of material - stainless steel.
 Not only does it not rust and lose durability when sitting in your attic, it’s also difficult to break, requiring you to really put in the effort to break it.
 You can even make the frame hollow and stainless steel won’t have trouble breaking.
 It will, however, bend.